Constructing 3D Rotational Invariance and Equivariance with Symmetric Tensor Networks

 Therefore we may define

-Combining Eq.(\ref{eq:derivation}) and Eq.(\ref{eq:commu_P_U}), it's easy to see that $T'_p$ is an $SO(3)$-symmetric tensor.
-By Lemma 4.2, $T'_p$ is linear combination of tensor product of delta tensors and at most one Levi-Civita tensor.
+Combining Eq.(\ref{eq:derivation}) and Eq.(\ref{eq:commu_P_U}), it is straightforward to see that $T'_p$ is an $SO(3)$-symmetric tensor.
+By Lemma 3.2, $T'_p$ is a linear combination of the tensor product of delta tensors and at most one Levi-Civita tensor.
 For polynomial $p(\bm x_1,\dots,\bm x_n)$, we can always use the partially permutation symmetrization of the tensor $T_p$ as its coefficients, that is,

-Therefore $p(\bm x_1,\dots,\bm x_n)$ is linear combination of contraction of tensor network formed by $\bm x_1,\dots,\bm x_n$(multiplicity is allowed) together with at most one Levi-Civita tensor $\epsilon_{ijk}$.
+Therefore, $p(\bm x_1,\dots,\bm x_n)$ is a linear combination of the contraction of tensor networks formed by $\bm x_1,\dots,\bm x_n$(multiplicity is allowed) together with at most one Levi-Civita tensor $\epsilon_{ijk}$.
 Since contraction of disconnected tensor network is product of the contraction of each component, $\mathbb R[V]^{SO(3)}$ is generated by the contraction of connected tensor network formed by $\bm x_1,\dots,\bm x_n$ (multiplicity is allowed) together with at most one Levi-Civita tensor $\epsilon_{ijk}$. \end{proof}